SQL statements produce diagnostic information that populates the

 A push occurs before the program executes and a pop occurs afterward.
 If the stored program ends while handlers are executing, there can be more than one diagnostics area to pop; this occurs due to an exception for which there are no appropriate handlers or due to

 RETURNin the handler.

-Any warning or error conditions occurring during stored program execution then are added to the current diagnostics area, except that, for triggers, only errors are added.
-When the stored program ends, the caller sees these conditions in its current diagonstics area.
+Any warning or error conditions in the popped diagnostics areas then are added to the current diagnostics area, except that, for triggers, only errors are added.
+When the stored program ends, the caller sees these conditions in its current diagnostics area.